Easy to start from seed and grow easily in most climates, there are different tomato types out there for nearly every garden or desire.

 The Ace 55 should grow to about 3 to 4 ft.
 As such, it will likely need some support to ease harvesting.

-It is a low acid variety, and it looks the closest to your standard supermarket tomato.
+Besides, it is a low-acid variety, and it looks the closest to your standard supermarket kind.

-They produce a medium-sized fruit that is best for eating fresh.
-Maturity takes 80 days.
+They produce a medium-sized fruit that is best for eating fresh, and maturity takes 80 days.

 Purchase Ace 55 seeds online.

 Due to their size, they require staking, a trellis, or caging.
-There are different beefsteak tomatoes out there.
-Find them in pink, yellow, or Ponderosa red.
+Also, there are different beefsteak tomatoes out there.
+You can find them in pink, yellow, or Ponderosa red.